adzurek/nofo_rtd/docs/source/index.rst

 :doc:`overview`

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+|project| will solve your problem of where to start with documentation,
+by providing a basic explanation of how to do it easily.

 Look how easy it is to use: